DAO-IPCI/complier_service/README.md

 The service offsets CO2 footprint by burning VCU tokens

 1 MWh of non-renewable electricity produces 1 ton of C02.
-1 t of C02 is covered by consuption of 1 VCU.
+1 t of C02 is covered by consumption of 1 VCU.

 The payment token is DAI.
 1 DAI token is $1

-## Scenerio
+## Scenario

 1. A user sends a demand message with the amount of electricity written in objective and the name of the country.
 The cost is `0`
 2. The service calculates the price and sends an offer back
 3. If the user agree, a new offer with the price is sent
 4. After a liability is created, the service converts the electricity to the amount of VCU tokens and burns it

-## Objecitve topics
+## Objective topics

 * `/geo` - the name of the country
-* `/power_kwh` - the amount of the electricity power in kHw
+* `/power_kwh` - the amount of the electricity power in kWh

 For more information have a look at the [example](robonomics/mybag.bag)